 Catherine La Delle – Deputy Chairperson / Public Officer

-Currently working with Yeramba Estates, bringing residential land to the market on the Central Coast and Lake Macquarie.
-Previously involved with Terrace Tower Group developing Woodbury Park in Mardi and other residential holdings.
+Currently self employed as a Luxaflex franchisee at Belmont and Greenhills.
+Previously involved with Yeramba Estates, Terrace Tower Group developing Woodbury Park in Mardi and other residential holdings.

 Member of Urban Development Institute of Australia, and Wyong Shire Council’s Affordable Housing Forum.
 Holds A Master of Business Administration, and licensed Real Estate Professional.
-Holds Project Management qualifications, was a finalist in Master Builder’s Association “Women in Building” award in 2011, and management, important contacts in Wyong Shire Council, and a desire to deliver better opportunities to the broader community, and ready to make a difference in helping CCLO expand by building the next group home in Minnamurra Road Gorokan.
+Holds Project Management qualifications, was a finalist in Master Builder’s Association “Women in Building” award in 2011, and management, important contacts in Wyong Shire Council, and a desire to deliver better opportunities to the broader community, and ready to make a difference in helping CCLO expand their disabilities services to a wider market.

 Director on CCLO Board of Management from September 2011 to Present.